nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 If you want to `Jupyter Notebook` to use a particular environment that you have setup on your computer, you need to activate it.

-For example, if a `Python` package such as `geopandas` is only installed in the earth-analytics-python environment, and not the default anaconda environment, you will not be able to import it to `Jupyter Notebook`, unless you have the earth-analytics-python environment activated.
+For example, if a `Python` package such as `geopandas` is only installed in the sa-clinic environment, and not the default anaconda environment, you will not be able to import it to `Jupyter Notebook`, unless you have the earth-analytics-python environment activated.

 ### Activate a Conda Environment